Logo designed by Be Curious

 Grade: Wash TV

 Spring recce with Candida Richardson the cinematographer.

-This is a BAFTA-qualifying festival, taking place in September and October.
+This is a BAFTA-qualifying festival, screening 29 September.

 Microphones were dropped inside the hive to get the normal buzz of a colony.